-A huge effort had been made to tailor the artists to the Duke and Duchess, including the Invictus Games Choir signing the national anthem, the original West-End cast of Hamilton, where the original stage set had been flown in from New York's Broadway the previous week, the cellist from the Royal Wedding Sheku Kanneh-Mason, and the cast of Tina!
+A huge effort had been made to tailor the artists to the Duke and Duchess, including the Invictus Games Choir singing the national anthem, the original West-End cast of Hamilton, where the original stage set had been flown in from New York's Broadway the previous week, the cellist from the Royal Wedding Sheku Kanneh-Mason, and the cast of Tina!
 The Musical.

-The performance by Sheku was absolutely mesmerizing - a pin could have been heard drop in one of the most stunning classical performances to have ever graced the Royal Variety stage, and the performance by Adrienne Warren, the lead in Tina!, who sang 'River Deep, Mountain High' has to be one of the most astounding vocal performances ever seen on the Royal Variety Performance.
+The performance by Sheku was absolutely mesmerizing - a pin could have been heard drop in one of the most stunning classical performances to have ever graced the Royal Variety stage, and the performance by Adrienne Warren, the lead in Tina! who sang 'River Deep, Mountain High' has to be one of the most astounding vocal performances ever seen on the Royal Variety Performance.

 Other music highlights included Take That (celebrating their 30th year together) who performed in both halves of the show, Andrea Bocelli with his son Matteo, George Ezra and Clean Bandit.